 Rocky's Historic Eastern Market in Detroit closed this summer.

-The candy and nut superstore Rocky’s in the Historic Eastern Market in Detroit quietly closed over the summer, but could soon reopen.
+The candy and nut superstore Rocky’s in the Historic Eastern Market in Detroit is reopening Saturday after closing its doors over the summer.

-Russo says she hopes the store at 2489 Russell St. will open by Oct.
+Russo had hoped to reopen the store at 2489 Russell St. by Oct.
 1.

 “It has been a struggle ever since the Eastern Market chose to exclude Rocky’s from Flower Day 2022, without notice,” the post read.
 “Flower Day is a profitable day, which we prepare for.
 Covid also hit us.
 We are having the store cleaned and sanitized top to bottom, getting new stock and are looking to open late September to beginning of October.”